 Let your breathing make you calm.
 Just breathe and listen.
 Don’t let allow someone else’s words to make you angry.
 If you do this successfully, the virtues of spirit will come forward.
 Often the other person will sense this peace and calmness.

 This encounter will lead you to investigate whether your opinion or position protects something worthy or unworthy of your reaction.
-The way you determine what is “worthy” is to determine if your situation is healthy for yourself, everyone, and everything.
+You determine what is “worthy” to determine if your situation is healthy for yourself, everyone, and everything.
 If your opinion doesn’t support a positive, inclusive, and non-discriminatory philosophy, then it is unworthy of your anger.

 Life’s frustrations give us moments to practice.
 Each of these events presents us with the gateway to the virtues of the spirit.
 Yes, as crazy as it seems, these are extraordinary events.
 Let’s say you are driving your car.
 And, you probably think your care is invisible.
 That’s because it seems like every slow driver is pulling out in front of you.